 Whether you’re a gourmet cook or a novice at boiling water, most of us expect our stove to heat up at our command.
 So what to do when you have a KitchenAid stove heating element not working?
 There may be a faulty surface element board or a malfunctioning surface element switch.
 There could also be a loose or damaged coil surface element.
 If these parts are defective, they’ll need to be replaced to fix the stove burner not working issue.

 KitchenAid Stove Heating Element Not Working?
-Here’s Where to Start
+Here’s What to Do…

 Failed KitchenAid Surface Element Board

 A failed surface element board can be a common reason why you find your KitchenAid stove heating element not working.
 This board is how you communicate with your stove, as it’s equipped with relays that control power to the burners when you push a button.
 If more than one of these relays fails, the burner won’t receive the command to heat up.

 One way to test your element board is to reset your stove.